Skip to main content

 U-Boot stands as a robust bootloader with widespread adoption in embedded systems and it is used by Toradex both in its Torizon OS and BSP reference images.

 In implementing Secure Boot, Toradex has undertaken a series of modifications to U-Boot, enhancing its security features and thereby fortifying the overall security of the system.
-In this article, we explain what these security hardening modifications are, why they were done and how they work overall.
+This article explains what these security hardening modifications are, why they were done and how they work overall.

 The Secure Boot solution provided by Toradex is based on a Chain of Trust (CoT) system, initiated by the ROM code loading the bootloader from a storage device, validating it (checking integrity and authenticity), and executing it.
 This initial process corresponds to the first link in the CoT.
 It's worth noting that the details of this boot step are mostly hard-coded into the system.